ps2/rileylink_ios/README.md

 The RileyLink iOS app connects to a [RileyLink](https://github.com/ps2/rileylink) via Bluetooth Low Energy (BLE, or Bluetooth Smart) and uploads CGM and pump data to a Nightscout instance via the REST API.
 The Nightscout web page is also displayed in the App.

+### Getting Started

+You'll need Xcode, which is available for free, but will only build apps that last a week.
+To make your apps run longer, you'll have to sign up for a developer account.
+Or send a message to @ps2 on gitter with your email address, and I'll add you to the distribution list and you can receive builds via testflight.

+You'll also need to install [Carthage](https://github.com/Carthage/Carthage) and run `carthage bootstrap` in the checked out directory.

+You should not need to change bundle id, or sign the app.
+Just clicking on the build and run button in Xcode should build and install the app to your connected phone.

 ### Configuration

 * Pump ID - Enter in your six digit pump ID